elastic/azure-marketplace/README.md

 ## Configuring TLS

-It is strongly recommended that you secure communication when using the template in production.
-The Elastic Stack security features can provide Authentication and Role Based Access control, and Transport Layer Security (TLS) can be configured for both Elasticsearch and Kibana.
+**It is strongly recommended that you secure communication using Transport Layer Security when using the template**.
+The Elastic Stack security features can provide Basic Authentication, Role Based Access control, and Transport Layer Security (TLS) for both Elasticsearch and Kibana.
 For more details, please refer to [the Security documentation](https://www.elastic.co/guide/en/elastic-stack-deploy/current/azure-arm-template-security.html).

-For Elasticsearch versions 6.8.0+ (and less than 7.0.0), and 7.1.0+, the Elastic Stack security features that allow configuring TLS and role based access control are available in the free basic license level.
+For Elasticsearch versions 6.8.0+ (and less than 7.0.0), and 7.1.0+, the Elastic Stack security features that allow configuring TLS and role based access control are available in the free basic license tier.
-For all other versions, the Elastic Stack security features require a license level higher than basic; They can be configured with a trial license, which provides access to the security features for 30 days.
+For all other versions, the Elastic Stack security features require a license level higher than basic; They can be configured with a trial license, which provides access to the Security features for 30 days.

 ### TLS for Kibana